Engoo Blog Travel & Fun

 Stir

-This is a verb that means to move food around with a spoon or other kitchen tool.
-This is done to mix something or to help it cook evenly.
+When you "stir" food, you move it around with a spoon or other kitchen tool.
+This is done to mix ingredients or to help them cook evenly.

-Add eggs, flour and a cup of milk, then stir the mixture for 3 minutes.
+Add eggs, flour and a cup of milk to a bowl, then stir for 3 minutes.

 Boil

-Boiling something is cooking it in water that is so hot that it produces bubbles and steam.
+"Boiling" something is cooking it in water that's hot enough to produce bubbles and steam.

-I had a side of boiled vegetables to eat with my steak.
+I had a steak with a side of boiled vegetables for dinner.

 Broil